tldr-pages/tldr/pages/linux/brightnessctl.md

 `brightnessctl --list`

-- Get the currently set brightness of the display backlight:
+- Print the current brightness of the display backlight:

 `brightnessctl get`